top of page

 Clicking on this link will take you to a video of one of our Zoom groups in action.

 "I am so glad I saw the poster in the library.
 Joining this group is the best thing I have done for me for years.
-[It] has made the world of difference to me, even more so in the present circumstances.
-I just love it.
+[It] has made the world of difference to me, I just love it.
 Thank you everyone."

 “I feel I can express my opinions without feeling that I would be judged.
 I enjoy the positive responses I receive from my group.
 It makes me feel I belong to something.”